miha-stopar/crypto-notes/zkp.md

  * prover returns z1 = r + c1 * secret
  * prover is rewinded so that it returns the same g^r and the protocol is repeated

 Now the extractor can easily compute the secret: secret = (z1 - z2) * (c1 - c2)^(-1).
 But note that it needs to be able to compute the inverse of c1 - c2 (this can be done if the group order is known or if (c1-c2) divides (z1-z2)).
-Note also that if the challenge space is {0, 1}, the inverse is not needed (as c1 - c2 = 1).
+Note also that if the challenge space is {0, 1}, the inverse is not needed (as c1 - c2 = 1), so in hidden order groups we have an extractor if we use binary challenges, however this is not efficient.
 The extractor shows that if the prover is able to succesffuly run the protocol two times, then it must know the secret (there is no way z1 and z2 can be prepared without knowing the secret).

-Below we will see how proof of knowledge can be achieved in groups with hidden order (like RSA).
+Below we will see how proof of knowledge can be achieved in groups with hidden order (like RSA) without using binary challenges.

 In Schnorr protocol the simulator for proving the zero-knowledge property: